50xSuisse/SwissScript/README.md

 - Write and run JavaScript code in a user-friendly web-based editor.
 - Import and export your scripts seamlessly.
-- Experience the power of JavaScript with Swiss precision.
+- Experience the power of JavaScript with Swissᐩ precision.

 ## Getting Started